SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 #tl;dr
 * `GATK` has a `MalformedReadFilter`

+[^0]: Those reads were just resting in my account!

 [^1]: Had I known of the tool sooner, I would have employed it as part of the extensive `bridgebuilder` quality control suite.